 The top burner operates at full power.
 This function is exactly the same as regular broiling with the additional benefit of air circulation by the motorized fan in the rear of the oven.
 Smoke is reduced since the airflow also reduces peak temperatures on the food.
-With Convection Broil, the broil burner comes on and runs for 3 minutes and then shuts off.
-Then, the convection fan comes on for 1 minute and circulates the heated air.
-This cycle repeats over and over until the broil cycle is shut off.
 Use this setting for broiling thick cuts of meats.